libccrisostomo/where-to-go-next-as-a-data-scientist/README.md

 ### Tab 2: Features
 After having gained a general overview of the variables and countries that can be compared using our Dashboard, the second Tab has the sole purpose of directly comparing several countries on the same feature.
-Bar Chart for Top 5 countries for chosen variable Thus, we decided on displaying a bar chart that visualizes the top 5 countries for a variable that the user, once again, can decide on.
+Thus, a bar chart visualizes the top 5 countries for a variable that the user, once again, can decide on.
 As a result, this offers the possibility of identifying which countries outshine others regarding the variables that the user prioritizes.
 (Using the most effective channel: position) <p>

 ### Tab 3: Countries
-Finally, after the user has elected the countries which seem most appealing for his or her purpose, our final and most information-revealing tab serves to visualize all the features for the respective countries.
-Thus, we included3 several charts next to the global indicators of World Happiness Score, World cost of Living, and World Annual Data Scientist’s Salary, to facilitate the comparison of the values of a certain county with the World average.
-We considered these features at the most essential combination that includes various perspectives and priorities.
+Finally, after the user has elected the countries which seem most appealing for his or her purpose, the final and most information-revealing tab serves to visualize all the features for the respective countries.
+Thus, several visualizations facilitate the comparison beween the values of a certain county with the World average.